• Home

 Air Conditioning System

-After replacing the high and low pressure hose assembly and charging the air conditioning system, I found that it would not cool properly and the compressor would randomly lock up.
-I replaced all the system components, with the exception of the evaporator core and upgraded the system to the modern R134a refrigerant.
-The system now operates flawlessly and cools extremely well.
+After replacing the high- and low-pressure hose assembly and charging the air conditioning system, I discovered that it would not cool properly and that the compressor would randomly lock up.
+I then replaced all system components, except for the evaporator core, and upgraded the system to modern R134a refrigerant.
+The air conditioning now operates flawlessly and provides excellent cooling performance.

 Charging System